 - Is this fair/true, or is this just biased?

 - Do I have to put up to this?

 - Is this the truth, or just that person’s opinion?

-Go deeper and deeper to the root cause of that thought or words that you or the other person said.
-Deconstruct the thought by logic.
+Go deeper and deeper to the root cause of that thought or words you or the other person said.
+Then, deconstruct the thought by logic.

 Here’s an example: